layer5io/docs/content/en/meshmap/getting-started/creating-relationships.md

 ---
-title: Starting from a pattern
+title: Creating Relationships
 date: 2023-10-05
 description: >
   A short lead description about this content page.
 It can be **bold** or _italic_ and can be split over multiple paragraphs.
 categories: [Examples]
 tags: [test, sample, docs]
-weight: 3
+weight: 4
 ---

 {{% pageinfo %}}